Chevrolet 90° V6 engine: Marine Applications

 Mercury Marine, which sells its engines under the Mercruiser brand, developed the 4.5L V6 Mercruiser engine, producing 200 HP or 250 HP.
 It was based on the 262 cid architecture using similar dimensions, except that it has a stroke length of 3.6 inches.

 Generation V

 4.3L (262 CID)

 Commencing with the 2014 model year, a new LV3 EcoTec3 4300, based on GM's GEN V (LT1) small-block V8, became the new base engine for the next-generation Chevrolet Silverado/GMC Sierra 1500 full-size trucks, and since 2018, it has become the new base engine for the Chevrolet Express/GMC Savana full-size vans.
 This aluminum block and head design was significantly different from the cast iron engine it replaced, signaling an end to a design dating back to 1955.
 Like its small-block V8 counterparts, GM Powertrain has also sold the engine for marine and industrial applications.
-This engine is manufactured in Tonowanda NY and Ramos Mexico.
+This engine is manufactured in Tonawanda NY and Ramos Mexico.